Wiz1101/My_IoT_Project/README.md

 # Objective
 **Reasons for choosing the project:**
-The reason i choose this project is that i have some plants in my home and have the habit of sometimes forgetting to water them in time before they start to wither so being able to the when i should water the plants depending on the soils moisture level will probably counteract that.
+The reason I choose this project is that I have a plant at home and I decided to create the perfect environment for it.

 **Purposes of the project:**
-The purpose of this project is firstly to learn about the Inter of things, how to build a iot device and connect it to a platform to visualize its data.
-And secondly to monitor my plants to see when i need to water them.
+The main objective of this project is twofold.
+Firstly, it aims to provide a learning experience about the Internet of Things (IoT), including understanding how to construct an IoT device and connect it to a platform for visualizing its data.
+Secondly, it aims to create an ideal environment for nurturing and taking care of a plant.

 **Insights gained by doing the project:**
-The project is able to give insights in basic concepts of IOT, programming and electric circuits.
+The project offers an opportunity to gain an understanding of fundamental concepts in IoT, programming language (C++), and electrical circuits.
+It provides insights into these areas of knowledge.

 # Material
-Component | Purpose of
+Component | Purpose
 -| -|
-Wifi Module (ESP8266) | A microcontroller used for data collection, data transfer, and data analysis.
+ESP8266 | A microcontroller used for data collection, data transfer, and data analysis.
 DHT11 | A sensor used for mesuring the humidity in the air asweel as the temperature 40x jumper wires Male/Female | 	Wires for connecting the different components 4.7k Ohm resistor | prevents it from floating when the sensor is not actively transmitting data